Why You Should be Claiming that Refund

 - As a newer service, it's still building its track record.

 Pricing: A pay-per-task model where Pine AI takes a percentage of the savings from successful negotiations.
 Source: Pine AI as of September, 2025.
-Who it’s for: The busy professional who would rather pay a fee than waste a whole afternoon arguing over a $50 overcharge.
+Who it’s for: Any human being who would rather pay a fee (meaning a percentage of their refund) than waste a whole afternoon arguing over a $50 overcharge.

 Best for: Automatically getting refunds for unfair bank fees.